 Blog-Reference and Blog-Reference on Aug 9

-To explain how the actual economy works is the task of economics.
+Explaining how the actual economy works is the task of economics.
 Economists have failed at this task.
 To be more specific, orthodox AND heterodox economists have failed.
 After more than 200 years economists have not even figured out what profit is, that is, they do not understand the foundational phenomenon of their subject matter.
-By consequence, economic policy guidance NEVER had sound scientific foundations.
+As a consequence, economic policy guidance NEVER has had sound scientific foundations.

 The scientific incompetence of economists consists in the fact that it is beyond their means to realize that NO way leads from the understanding of Human Nature/motives/behavior/ action to the understanding of how the economic system works.
 What makes things worse is that there is NO scientifically valid knowledge of Human Nature/motives/behavior/ action, to begin with.

 The failure of economics had been programmed by the founding fathers with the definition of the subject matter as a social science: “The fundamental problem, therefore, of the social science, is to find the laws according to which any state of society produces the state which succeeds it and takes its place.”
 (Mill, 2006, p.
 912)

 • “What is now commonly understood by the term ‘Political Economy’ is not the science of speculative politics, but a branch of that science.
 It does not treat of the whole of man’s nature as modified by the social state, nor of the whole conduct of man in society.
 It is concerned with him solely as a being who desires to possess wealth, and who is capable of judging of the comparative efficacy of means for obtaining that end.
 It predicts only such of the phenomena of the social state as take place in consequence of the pursuit of wealth.”
 (Mill, 1874, V.38)